MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/tidbit.md

 keyboard:
-  tab, arrow keys or Ctl+tab: |
+  tab, arrow keys or Ctrl+tab: |
-    Focus visibly moves to the tidbit if there is a CTA
+    Focus visibly moves to the tidbit if there is a call to action (CTA)
   spacebar: |
     Activates CTA on iOS and Android
   enter: |